 About the Arts For All Network

-Arts For All aims to encourage festivals, artists, performing arts companies, literary organisations, museums, galleries, venues and producers to improve their access to disabled audiences.
-It was inspired by Arts For All: Ngā toi mō te katoa, a practical guide to accessibility published by Arts Access Aotearoa.
+Arts For All aims to encourage festivals, artists, performing arts companies, literary organisations, museums, galleries, venues and producers to improve their access to Deaf and disabled audiences.
+It was inspired by Ngā toi mō te katoa: Arts For All, a practical guide to accessibility published by Arts Access Aotearoa.

 Stace Robertson, Access, Inclusion and Participation Advisor, Arts Access Aotearoa is the first point of contact for arts venues and organisations, festivals and practitioners planning to become more accessible and inclusive in the arts.
 In this role, he:

 - advises arts organisations, venues and practitioners on the design and delivery of effective arts projects, activities and events

 - provides advice on inclusive infrastructure and processes, including guidance on writing an accessibility policy

 - acts as a conduit for potential collaborations, partnerships and the sharing of ideas between arts professionals.